Personal info on California gun owners wrongly made public – KION546

 Republican state Sen. Brian Dahle, who is running for governor against Democratic Gov. Gavin Newsom, said many of the women who seek to carry concealed weapons “do so because they fear for their lives and safety.
 Consequently, those women will now have to worry that the person they least wanted to see again may have just been given their address by this careless act of bureaucratic idiocy.”

-Bonta said in a statement that the unauthorized release “is unacceptable and falls far short of my expectations for this department.”
-He said he immediately began an investigation into how the release occurred “and will take strong corrective measures where necessary.”
+Bonta said he immediately began an investigation into how the release occurred “and will take strong corrective measures where necessary.”

 He said he is aware of the stress the release may cause, and the department will notify people whose information was exposed.
 It will also provide credit monitoring services for those individuals.